• Home

 Columbus and Slavery

-Where did our indigenous people go?
-Some history books try to whitewash US history by attributing it to disease.
-It is startling to learn the hateful and callous words, even by some of our most revered US presidents, documenting the genocide.
+What became of our indigenous people living coast to coast?
+Some history books try to whitewash US history by claiming devastation due to disease.
+Various historic documents reveal the horror.
+The callous words in speeches, even by some of our most revered US presidents, document their genocide.

 Learn more